vasuyepuru/College-of-Software-Engineering/README.md

-To became a Java Engineer ,one should complete below tracks
+To Became a Java Engineer ,one should complete below tracks
 <ol>
 <li>Java</li>
 <li>Git</li>